wm97artsociety/crypto-eth-usd-gov-market-/README.md

 added seller portal for selling items for everyone

-update okx rarible opensea api for nft listings ( nfts have been added with lazy gas option if nft provider like rarible allows)
+update okx rarible opensea api for nft listings ( nfts have been added with lazy gas option if nft provider like rarible allows through api)

 added tax portal for sellers and admin where it totals orders for easy taxation 30% saved in another crypto wallet for taxes while having the abilty to print out a tax form for the 30% fee from gov on a downloadable form broke down into payouts of each goverment branch to what is the final amount paid to seller